chocolatey/choco/Scenarios.md

  * [PENDING] should not install the conflicting package in the lib directory
  * [PENDING] should not upgrade the exact version dependency
  * [PENDING] should not upgrade the minimum version dependency

+#### when installing a package with dependencies on an older version of a package than is already installed

+ * [PENDING] should contain a message that it was unable to install any packages
+ * [PENDING] should have an error package result
+ * [PENDING] should not have a successful package result
+ * [PENDING] should not have inconclusive package result
+ * [PENDING] should not have warning package result
+ * [PENDING] should not install the conflicting package in the lib directory
+ * [PENDING] should not upgrade the exact version dependency

 #### when installing a side by side package